 We all know the look and smell of 90’s interiors.
 Molded carpet that looks like a trunk liner has visible edges and barely fits the contours of the floor pan.
 A center console complete with plasti-dip surfaces that are sticky and peeling.
 The interior of a Ferrari 360 can make or break your decision to buy.
 Yes, the peeling plastic can be reapplied, but it looks much better painted or covered in leather.
 The carpet is easily replaced by a competent upholstery shop, and it will offer more sound and heat insulation than the original tapestries.

 Before you even go for a test drive, get online and talk to owners.
 You will need a budget for getting the car up to date in service and infotainment, and you will need to find a local shop that you can trust.
 If you want a daily driver, the Challenge Stradale is much more brutal over broken pavement.
-The 360 Spider is not as solid in the corners, and the top mechanism involves another set of maintenance concerns.
 Nevertheless, our dealers are ready to help you, so click the link below and find a great deal on your Ferrari 360.